simonsobs/sisock/README.md

 The key components are:
 - *A WAMP server* &mdash; This runs on just one computer; all data are routed through it.
-- *Data node servers* &mdash; These can be spread across the internet, located on machines from which data are to be served (*data nodes*).
+- *Data servers* &mdash; These can be spread across the internet, located on machines from which data are to be served.
-- A *hub* &mdash; The hub keeps track of which data node servers are online.
+- A *hub* &mdash; The hub keeps track of which data servers are online.
   Only one hub is run, by default on the computer running the WAMP server).
-- *Consumers* &mdash; These are clients that request data from data node servers.
-They connect to the hub in order to know which data node servers are available and how to access them.
+- *Consumers* &mdash; These are clients that request data from data servers.
+They connect to the hub in order to know which data servers are available and how to access them.
   - The `components/grafana_server` is an example of a consumer.
 It reads data via `sisock` and then passes it to Grafana over HTTP.